-For the construction of the map, we used the midpoint algorithm for every laser beam in order to find the grid-cells best approximating the beam's line equation.
-For the cell corresponding to the laser reading we raise the probability of being occupied by setting $P(occ{x,y}|s^{(t)})$ close to 1.
-For every other cell on the line with distance less than the laser reading, we lower it, by setting $P(occ{x,y}|s^{(t)})$ close to 0.
+Equation (1) computes the probability that cell $\langle x,y \rangle$ is occupied taking into consideration all sensor measurements $m^{(1)}, \ldots, m^{(T)}$ .
+In other words, it integrates sensor measurements over time to estimate the overall probability of a cell being occupied.
+For the construction of the map, the midpoint algorithm is used for every laser beam in order to find the grid-cells best approximating the beam's line equation.
+For the cell corresponding to the laser reading we raise the probability of being occupied by setting $P(occ{x,y} \mid m^{(t)})$ close to 1.
+For every other cell on the line with distance less than the laser reading, we lower it, by setting $P(occ{x,y} \mid m^{(t)})$ close to 0.
 In this way, a local probability map is constructed.

 In the second part, the position of the robot has to be estimated.
-For that purpose, the localizer procedure, explained later in section 3.2, is called with arguments the previous position of the robot and the movement instruction.
+For that purpose, the localizer procedure, explained later in section 2.2, is invoked with arguments the previous position of the robot, the movement instruction and the sensory readings.

-In the third part, after having estimated the robot's position, we add the local map, to the so far integrated global map, as shown in eq.
-1. The size of global map is changing dynamically, allowing thus the robot to explore very large areas.
-Eventually, the local map, the so far created global map and the position-orientation of the robot are being communicated to the interface, facilitating the on-line evaluation of the mapping results by the user.
+In the third part, after having estimated the robot's position, we integrate the local map, to the global map, as shown in Fig. 1.
+The size of global map is changing dynamically, allowing thus the robot to explore very large areas.
+Eventually (fourth part), the local map, the so far created global map and the position-orientation of the robot are being communicated to the interface, facilitating the on-line evaluation of the mapping results by the user.